antoinechoffrut/UHCW/README.md

 <img src="./images/center-10207-Blood-Test-booking-history.png" alt="Timeline of available appointments at center 10207" width="1000"/>
 </p>

-The figure only shows the booking history for appointments which have already passed, while the dataset actually contains information on their status in the future.
+**Note.**  The figure only shows the booking history for appointments which have already passed, while the dataset actually contains information on their status in the future.

-## Visualizing the final status
+### The final status
 The **final status** refers to the last status before the appointment and therefore indicates whether the appointment was eventually booked or left unused.
-The figure below shows that final status corresponding to the booking history above.
+The figure below shows the final status corresponding to the booking history above.

 <p align="center">